ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

 {% include [create_table.md](../_includes/steps/02_create_table.md) %}

-To create tables, use the `TxMode.NONE` transaction mode which allows to execute DDL queries:
+To create tables, use the `TxMode.NONE` transaction mode, which allows the execution of DDL queries:

 ```java
 private void createTables() {